FistOfHit/SixRackUnits/newsletters/2025/june/june.md

 ## OmniPath might still make a comeback: Cornelis announces the CN5000 spec

 The modern networking market for AI is often seen as a two-horse race between InfiniBand and Ethernet, the first being an established standard for HPC and AI applications, and the second being the underdog who is rapidly catching up at smaller and medium scales and usually was the only real solution at extremely large scales.
-But there are other players each bringing their own pros and cons, but most only really being useful in very specific situations.
+There are other players each bringing their own pros and cons, but most only really being useful in very specific situations.

-OmniPath, now advanced by Cornelis networks (but developed originally by Intel), is another competitor which appears to meet the criteria for being a viable datacentre data fabric: scalability, performance, and availability.
+OmniPath, now advanced by [Cornelis networks](https://www.cornelisnetworks.com/) (but [developed originally](https://en.wikipedia.org/wiki/Omni-Path) by Intel), is another competitor which appears to meet the criteria for being a viable datacentre data fabric: scalability, performance, and availability.

-Introducing speeds of up to 400Gbps for a lossless and congestion-free fabric, as well as message injection rates "2x greater than InfiniBand NDR", OmniPath is sticking to its USP of having better latency.
-Though now, rather than staying in the shadows with research labs running HPC applications, Cornelis wants to bring OmniPath into the limelight with AI.
+Introducing speeds of up to 400Gbps for a lossless and congestion-free fabric, as well as message injection rates "2x greater than InfiniBand NDR", OmniPath is sticking to its USP of having better latency than other fabrics.
+Though now, rather than staying in the shadows with research labs running HPC applications, Cornelis wants to bring OmniPath into the limelight [with AI](https://www.cornelisnetworks.com/pdf-archive/2023/11/CN5000_Family_Product_Brief_A00337.pdf).

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/june/images/omnipath_roadmap.jpg)

 *Source: Cornelis Networks*

 This is essentially the same plan they had in 2024 as well, predicting that UEC (Ultra Ethernet Consortium) compatible hardware would only be available in mass around 2027, despite the standard being finalised just this month.
-This is a sensible bet given how long it takes consortiums to progress from paperwork to implementation but given the urgency that industry is showing when moving away from InfiniBand, its possible that vendors will release limited ranges of[UEC-ready products in 2H25](https://www.tomshardware.com/networking/amd-deploys-its-first-ultra-ethernet-ready-network-card-pensando-pollara-provides-up-to-400-gbps-performance)
+This is a sensible bet given how long it takes consortiums to progress from paperwork to implementation but given the urgency that industry is showing when moving away from InfiniBand, its possible that vendors will release limited ranges of [UEC-ready products in 2H25](https://www.tomshardware.com/networking/amd-deploys-its-first-ultra-ethernet-ready-network-card-pensando-pollara-provides-up-to-400-gbps-performance)

 Current plans for the CN5000 technology is to support 400G fabrics for up to 500K endpoints (devices), but by 2027 that should quadruple to 1.6T and 2 million endpoints, showing a good understanding of where the market is heading for hyperscalers, neoclouds, and AI labs.
-In addition, OmniPath will support Ethernet next year and then UEC the year after next, signalling that Cornelis do not intend to make the same mistakes that Nvidia did until last year with aggressive vendor lock-in through InfiniBand.
+In addition, OmniPath will support Ethernet next year and then UEC the year after next, signalling that Cornelis do not intend to make the same mistakes that Nvidia did until last year with aggressive [vendor lock-in](https://www.fierce-network.com/data-center/hyperscalers-want-replace-infiniband-ethernet-heres-why) through InfiniBand.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/june/images/omnipath_nic.png)